proxmox/proxmox-backup/docs/tape-backup.rst

      trigger new set creation by running a backup job with the ``--export`` option.

+     ..
+NOTE:: Retention period starts with the existence of a newer media set.

    - Always create a new media set.

      With this setting each backup job creates a new media set.
 This